letsle/letsle/README.md

 # Hello, I'm Letícia Leão! 👋

-I'm a Front End developer passionate about creating attractive and interactive interfaces.
-Currently, I'm studying Analysis and Systems Development to further expand my knowledge and skills.
+I'm a Junior Front End  programmer with a passion for creating attractive and interactive interfaces.
+I'm currently studying Systems Analysis and Development to expand my knowledge and skills.

-🌱 I'm currently a member of DevClub, where I'm pursuing a full stack formation, diving into the technologies and practices that allow me to create complete and functional solutions.
+🌱I'm currently a member of DevClub, where I'm pursuing full stack training, immersing myself in the technologies and practices that allow me to create complete and functional solutions.

-Let's build amazing things together!
-Feel free to get in touch and collaborate on interesting projects.😉
+Feel free to contact me and collaborate on interesting projects.Let's build great things together!😉

 <br />